usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## The Final Profile

-After applying all of the techniques discussed in this tutorial, we obtain an OSCAL Profile with the following structure:
+After applying all of the techniques discussed in this tutorial, we obtain an OSCAL profile with the following structure:

 {{< tabs XML JSON YAML >}}
 {{% tab %}}